godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

 with dynamic code, you can get the node with ``$Timer``.
 GDScript supports `duck-typing <https://stackoverflow.com/a/4205163/8125343>`__, so even if your timer is of type ``Timer``, it is also a ``Node`` and an ``Object``, two classes it extends.
-With dynamic GDScript, you also also don’t care about the node’s type as long as it has the methods you need to call.
+With dynamic GDScript, you also don’t care about the node’s type as long as it has the methods you need to call.